jtablesaw/tablesaw/README.md

 ### Overview

-__Tablesaw__ is a Java dataframe and visualization library.
-As a dataframe, it's similar to Pandas in Python, and the R data frame.
+__Tablesaw__ is Java for data science.
+It includes a dataframe and a visualization library, as well as utilities for loading, transforming, filtering, and summarizing data.
+It's fast and careful with memory.
 If you work with data in Java, it may save you time and effort.
-Tablesaw also supports descriptive statistics and integrates well with the Java machine learning library, Smile.
+Tablesaw also supports descriptive statistics and integrates well with the Smile machine learning library.

 ### Tablesaw features: